vmware-tanzu/package-for-kpack/README.md

     Build Reason:    --
     ```

-   You can tail the logs for image resource that is currently building using
+   You can tail the logs for Image Resource that is currently building using
    the [kp cli](https://github.com/vmware-tanzu/kpack-cli/blob/main/docs/kp_build_logs.md)

     ```
     kp build logs tutorial-image -n default
     ```

-   Once the image resource finishes building you can get the fully resolved built OCI image with `kp`
+   Once the Image Resource finishes building you can get the fully resolved built OCI image with `kp`

     ```bash
     kp image status tutorial-image -n default